5 min read · Cost

 Quick Answers

-Yes — we document the existing profile and restore or replace in kind, in fiber cement where possible for longevity.
+Yes — we document the existing profile and restore or replace it in kind, using fiber cement where the detail allows for longer life against Folsom's sun.

 Sources